weishiuchang/writeups/onprem-kube-dashboard/README.md

 * kubectl

 ## Create a self-signed wildcard cert
 kube-apiserver has a baked in requirement that it must use an http**s** in its `--oidc-issuer-url` argument.
 We must therefore setup Dex with a LoadBalancerIP in addition to a TLS certificate, so we'll use OpenSSL to generate a self-signed cert for dex.auth-system.svc.cluster.local that will also serve double duty in our Traefik wildcard domain `*.fireflyclass.com`.
-This is not required but it does make this guide easier to document if we just worked with one cert:
+Using a single combined cert is not required but it does make this guide easier to document if we just worked with one certificate:

 ```bash
 cat >/data/certs/san.conf<<EOF